 - Falls.
 Falling onto an outstretched hand or elbow is the most common cause of a broken arm.

 - Sports injuries.
-Direct blows and injuries on the field or court are a common cause of all types of arm fractures.
+Direct blows and injuries on the field or court cause all types of arm fractures.

 - Significant trauma.
 Any of your arm bones can break during a car accident, bike accident or other direct trauma.

 - Child abuse.
-In children, a broken arm may be the result of child abuse.
+In children, a broken arm might be the result of child abuse.

 Certain medical conditions or physical activities can increase the risk of a broken arm.